marijnh/Eloquent-JavaScript/19_paint.md

 A line between two pixels is a connected chain of pixels, as straight as possible, going from the start to the end.
 Diagonally adjacent pixels count as a connected.
 So a slanted line should look like the picture on the left, not the picture on the right.

-{{figure {url: "img/line-grid.svg", alt: "Two pixelated lines, one light, skipping across pixels diagonally, and one heavy, with all pixels connected horizontally or vertically", width: "6cm"}}}
+{{figure {url: "img/line-grid.svg", alt: "Diagram of two pixelated lines, one light, skipping across pixels diagonally, and one heavy, with all pixels connected horizontally or vertically", width: "6cm"}}}

 Finally, if we have code that draws a line between two arbitrary points, we might as well use it to also define a `line` tool, which draws a straight line between the start and end of a drag.